wordofwarning/wordofwarning.org/current/2014-spring/melody/index.md

 Age advisory: 14+

 ####Q&A
 Following a short break, there will be a post-show talk with the company.

+####Workshop
+Led by Victoria — a look at her creative triggers and approach to creating research-based work. **Over 14s only**
+Date: Thursday 20 March 2014, 12noon-3pm.
+[Venue: Contact](http://contactmcr.com/visit/getting-here/), Oxford Road, Manchester, M15 6JA
+Tickets: £10/8 (*in person or telephone only*)
+Box Office Tel: 0161 274 0600

 ####More
 Victoria unknowingly discovered that her basset hound (Major Tom) had prize-winning potential at a charity dog show and seized the opportunity to access the subculture of this extraordinarily exclusive member’s only club.
 Major Tom’s first championship show was a disaster and, feeling an overpowering sense of guilt about her dog being scrutinised, Victoria decided to put herself through the same process by becoming a beauty queen.